 Questions managers should ask themselves

-When a manager identifies a performance issue they can use this information to help identify the performance issues, possible causes and actions before jumping to a conclusion.
+When a manager identifies a performance issue they can use this information to help identify the possible causes and actions before jumping to a conclusion.